|

 envisaged for SRI schemes on routes serving

 the North-West.
-Therefore, within the funding
+Therefore, within the

-assumptions of this Plan, it would not be
+funding assumptions of this Plan, it would

-realistic to expect that further dualling of
+not be realistic to expect that further

-the A6 could be undertaken within the Plan
+dualling of the A6 could be undertaken

-period (apart from the Randalstown to
+within the Plan period (apart from the

-Castledawson section already proposed).
+Randalstown to Castledawson section already

-B3.3.42 However, further dualling of the A6
+proposed).
+B3.3.42 However, further dualling

-between Northern Ireland’s two largest cities
+the link between Northern Ireland’s two

-by 2025.
-Therefore, during the Plan period it
+largest cities by 2025.
+Therefore, during

-will be necessary to plan the route of a dual
+the route of a dual carriageway between

-carriageway between Castledawson and Derry, by
+Castledawson and Derry, by undertaking a

-undertaking a route selection study.
-This will
+route selection study.
+This will inform the

-inform the decision regarding the acquisition
+decision regarding the acquisition of land

-of land and route protection lines, e.g. for
+and route protection lines, e.g. for the

-the Dungiven Bypass.
+Dungiven Bypass.

 This lack of funding